tamulib-dc-labs/docs/_sources/applications/avalon/avalon_template.rst.txt

 Template for Avalon Batch Imports
 ===========================

 Here is a template used for Avalon Batch Imports.
+All columns are verified to be compatible with Avalon 7.8.

 .. raw:: html